domivillacis/Pewlett-Hackard-Analysis/README.md

 ### 3. Retiring titles

-In our third table, we have retrieved employees by their most recent position who are about to retire, and with our results we now have a total count of employees by job title.
+In our third table, we have retrieved employees by their most recent position who are about to retire, and with our results we now have a total count of employees by job title, 72,468 to be precise.

-This data is very useful, especially for senior positions, since they are the ones with the largest number of employees about to retire.
-This is great news for engineers or staff members looking for a new opportunity to work in a senior position.
+This data is very useful, especially for senior positions, since those are the ones with the largest number of employees about to retire.
+This is great news for engineers or staff members looking for a new opportunity to work in a senior role.

 <img width="557" alt="retiring_results" src="https://user-images.githubusercontent.com/112814924/200469869-78b5fa38-5bff-4b0f-b8c2-aa3f323997ee.png">